HeniMasmoudi/workshop/README.md

 <!-- GETTING STARTED -->
 ### Installation

-These are instructions to install and get the services up and running.
+These are instructions to install the repo and running.

 1. Clone the repo
    ```sh